Eye of the Enemy: The Vengeance Paradox (2014 - 2018)

 In April 2014, the band’s sophomore album, The Vengeance Paradox, was released.
 Shortly after its release, the band supported Children of Bodom on their national tour, playing shows in Melbourne, Sydney and Brisbane.

 In 2014 they also embarked on a national tour in support of the album and were signed with US record label Swimming With Sharks Records, founded by Noah "Shark" Robertson of Motograter/The Browning fame.

 On 9 November 2014, the band announced that Detar's last show with the band would be on the 29th of that month.
 Mitch Alexander was unveiled as the new vocalist on 23 January 2015.

 Eye Of The Enemy were awarded the "Breakthrough Australasian Metal Band" category at the 2014 GMA (Global Metal Apocalypse) Awards, this was announced at the end of 2014.

 In 2015, continuing the Vengeance Paradox tour, the band toured across Asia.
 Four of the eight shows of the tour were in support of Fleshgod Apocalypse, also playing alongside fellow Australians Psycroptic and Ne Obliviscaris and the remaining four shows were the band's own headline shows.

 In August 2015, shortly after returning from Asia, the band announced the departure of guitarist Justin Macdonald and, on 15 November 2015, announced that his replacement would be Chris Themelco who is also the vocalist and guitarist for Melbourne's Orpheus Omega.

 In late 2015 the band also announced that they were working on writing their third album.

 On 17 March 2018, Eye of the Enemy announced that long-term bassist Ben Hunt was stepping down due to medical issues and that he was to be replaced by James McInnes.

-Titan (2019 - present)
+Titan (2019 - 2023)

 In August 2019 the band announced that their third studio album, Titan, would be released through Art is War Records.
-Five years since their last release, on 9 September 2019 Eye of the Enemy released the song Clay, the first single from Titan, which was accompanied by a video clip.
+Five years since their last release, on 9 September 2019 Eye of the Enemy released the song "Clay", the first single from Titan, which was accompanied by a video clip.
 Shortly after, on 27 September 2019, the second single from Titan, "Abrasive Turns of Phrases", was released along with a lyric video.

 Titan was released on 11 October 2019.

+In October 2022, after seven years with the band, the band announced that Chris Themelco would be leaving the group.
+The band and Themelco have continued to work together at his heavy music production house, Monolith Studios, where Titan had been engineered and mixed.

+2024

+On 14 March 2024, the band released a new single "All Of It For All Of Us" recorded and produced by Themelco, and mastered by Thomas "Plec" Johansson at The Panic Room.